 Due to the SBIC subsidiary's status as a licensed SBIC, we have the ability to issue debentures guaranteed by the SBA at favorable interest rates.
-Under the regulations applicable to SBIC funds, an SBIC can have outstanding debentures guaranteed by the SBA subject to a regulatory leverage limit, up to two times the amount of regulatory capital.
-As of December 31, 2017 and December 31, 2016, the SBIC subsidiary had \$67,500,000 and \$38,000,000, respectively, in regulatory capital, as such term is defined by the SBA.
+Under the regulations applicable to SBIC funds, a single licensee can have outstanding debentures guaranteed by the SBA subject to a regulatory leverage limit, up to two times the amount of regulatory capital.
+As of December 31, 2018 and 2017, the SBIC subsidiary had \$75,000,000 and \$67,500,000, respectively, in regulatory capital, as such term is defined by the SBA.